tamseel101/CodeNow/doc/sprint0/process.md

 ## Meetings

-As previously mentioned, regular meetings were held twice weekly to ensure that all team members were informed and updated on the progress of the project.
+As previously mentioned, regular meetings were held weekly to ensure that all team members were informed and updated on the progress of the project.
 However, in cases of sudden changes or important decisions, emergency meetings were scheduled to address these matters.
 Meetings were primarily conducted through Zoom, and in-person discussions were held during class or tutorials for those who were available.
 The meeting agenda consisted of questions and topics outlined in the meeting document.
 By the end of each meeting, all questions were addressed and attendance was recorded, along with a brief summary of the meeting for those who were unable to attend.

 ## Next Phase